OpenNMT/OpenNMT-tf/README.md

 If a configuration key is duplicated, the value defined in the rightmost configuration file has priority.

-*See the example configuration `config/sample.yml` to learn about available options.*
+*See the example configuration `config/sample.yml` to learn about available parameters.*

 ## Quickstart